akeelahmed11/Udemy-/README.md

 Its a bunch of open ended questions:

-##What are the best free courses by subject?
+1.What are the best free courses by subject?

-##What are the most popular courses?
+2.What are the most popular courses?

-What are the most engaging courses?
+3.What are the most engaging courses?

-How are courses related?
+4.How are courses related?

-Which courses offer the best cost benefit?
+5.Which courses offer the best cost benefit?